AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 Another method is to just copy and paste your changes into the WooCommerce file counter parts on the store.
 Go to Tools -> Plugin File Editor and copy your WooCommerce PHP file and the minified WooCommerce pluigin .js file.
 This is often a good way for someone else in the team to test the changes before release.

+## Additional Method

+For a more complete test of your code, you can build a package and install just like any other plugin.

+Run `./bin/build_and_package_developer_plugin.sh` which will build a zip file `addressfinder-woo-developer.zip` in the project directory.

+You can then use the WordPress plugin installer to install this file.

 ### Switching between the checkouts
 WooCommerce has two types of checkouts.